Methane on the temperate exo-Saturn TOI-199b: TTV Analysis

-The eccentricities of both TOI-199 planets are not large enough to affect their transit shape profile as described in \cite{hobson2023}, but precise constraints on their $e$ and $\omega$ values might be relevant for future eclipse observations of TOI-199\,b.
+The eccentricity of \planetname\ is not large enough to affect its transit shape \citep{hobson2023}, but precise constraints on its $e$ and $\omega$ values may be relevant for future eclipse observations.
 Given the shift in best-fit $e$ and $\omega$ values when increasing the total data volume from 11 to 14 transits, these best-fit values may still change when more data are available.
 At the time of this writing, TESS is scheduled to re-observe the TOI-199 system in September, October, and December of 2025, in sectors 96, 97, and 98, respectively.
 New TTV fits with additional transits from these sectors may be able to further refine the mass of TOI-199\,c and the orbital parameters for both planets.
-We list the predicted transit times through December 31, 2040 from our best-fit TTV model in Table \ref{tab:transit_times} to aid in planning future observations of this system.
+We list the predicted transit times for TOI-199\,b through 2040 December 31 from our best-fit TTV model in Table \ref{tab:transit_times} to aid in planning future observations of this system.
+Our predicted transit times for planet c do not show any transit events in the TESS data, supporting the conclusion of \citet{hobson2023} that the planet does not transit.